JRose117/sei-project-4/readme.md

 The first additional feature I added was a ‘categories’ feature which allowed users to add what type of ‘discovery’ they were adding.
 Categories were a many-to-many relationship and meant each discovery could have multiple categories.
 I also set up my ‘categories’ to have a drop down menu with preselected options.

-This meant creating categories in my backend
+This meant creating categories in my backend.

 I created a model like above:

 ![](./ReadMe-Images/10.png)

-And my views
+And my views:

 ![](./ReadMe-Images/11.png)